cockroachdb/docs/cockroachcloud/cmek.md

 ## How CMEK works

-When you create a {{ site.data.products.dedicated }} cluster, its data at rest is not encrypted by default.
-Instead, the data is stored on disks attached to the cluster, which are always encrypted by the Information-As-A-Service (IAAS) provider you select when you create the cluster.
+When you create a {{ site.data.products.dedicated }} cluster, its data at rest on cluster disks is not encrypted by default.
+However, the disks themselves are automatically encrypted by cryptographic keys owned and managed by the cloud providers themselves.

 When you enable CMEK on a {{ site.data.products.dedicated }} cluster, {{ site.data.products.db }} creates two encryption keys and begins to use them to protect newly-written data at rest. {{ site.data.products.db }} manages these encryption keys and propagates them to cluster nodes.